fieldtrip/website/example/effectsize.md

           time: 0.5000
            cfg: [1x1 struct]

+ {% include markup/info %}
+ Note that Cohen\'s d is not the only way to quantify the effect size.
+If you look into the code of `ft_statfun_cohensd`, you will see that it is easy to implement other measures.
+You could also use a statfun to implement the [Bayes factor](https://www.statisticshowto.datasciencecentral.com/bayes-factor-definition/) to quantify the evidence of one hypothesis versus another.
+ {% include markup/end %}

 ## Computing the paired effect size by hand

 However, note that the computations demonstrated above are not the best way of testing, nor of reporting effect size: the experiment consists of a within-subject experimental manipulation and the observed data is "paired".
 The appropriate way of computing the effect size therefore is to look at the within-subject differences: